adamsissoko/CS465/README.md

 ### How I Developed The Project

 <p>
-  The development journey for "Travlr Getaways" was far from a linear process.
-While a guide did exist, it was not entirely up-to-date, necessitating several rounds of code refactoring.
-Specifically, the project relied on components whose newer versions were incompatible with the initial codebase.
-This required intricate adjustments to routes and other functionalities.
-As someone who is not primarily trained in JavaScript, the initial stages presented a steep learning curve.
-However, my strength lies in problem-solving, and I perceive debugging not as a tedious chore but as an engaging exploration of the codebase.
-Navigating these challenges thus translated into a rewarding educational experience.
+  The development journey for "Travlr Getaways" presented complex challenges in maintaining and modernizing a pre-existing codebase.
+The project's initial structure relied heavily on older components, some of which had evolved into newer, incompatible versions.
+This necessitated in-depth code reviews, followed by detailed adjustments to API routes, database queries, and UI components.
+Although JavaScript wasn't my forte, the challenges encountered served as a catalyst for acquiring a deeper understanding of the language and its associated libraries.
+Debugging became an engaging exploration of the codebase, allowing me to identify bottlenecks, optimize performance, and improve overall user experience.
 </p>
 <p>
-  My approach to problem-solving is both methodical and logical.
-I make it a point to understand the capabilities and limitations of the tools at my disposal.
-Leveraging this knowledge, I employ a step-by-step methodology that allows me to work efficiently without losing sight of the overall objective.
-I possess a knack for zooming out to comprehend the bigger picture, allowing me to integrate micro-level details within a macro-level understanding effectively.
-This ability aids in a more holistic problem-solving strategy, whether in coding or in any other facet of life.
+  My approach to overcoming technical hurdles combines methodical planning with logical reasoning.
+I first perform an exhaustive review to understand the capabilities and limitations of the technologies in use.
+This sets the stage for a phased, step-by-step problem-solving methodology.
+Such a framework enables me to operate efficiently while keeping the project's overall goals and milestones in sight.
+One of my key strengths is my ability to switch between micro and macro perspectives easily.
+This capability lets me see the bigger picture while understanding how minute details contribute to the project's overall success.
+This dual-level approach serves as a cornerstone of my problem-solving strategy, not just in software development but in every aspect of life.
 </p>